What Is Leptospirosis and How Can You Protect Your Dog?

 - After hurricanes and flooding, bacteria can enter waterways, so beware when playing at parks and the wilderness after storm runoff, as it can even pollute beaches when the conditions are just right.

-- Leptospirosis bacteria is most frequently transmitted to people who swim in outdoor bodies of water that have become contaminated.
+- Leptospirosis bacteria is most frequently transmitted to individuals who swim in outdoor bodies of water that have become contaminated.
 This is also how it can infect your dog, as water ingestion by a swimming dog is almost unavoidable.
 Be sure to heed any warnings about poor water quality even if your dog is just chasing a ball nearby on land.
-These contaminated waters are not safe for any animal, as infected wildlife like opossum, raccoon and deer may drink it before spreading the bacteria further.
+These contaminated waters are not safe for any animal, as infected wildlife like opossum, raccoon and deer may drink it or urinate nearby, spreading the bacteria further.

-- Additionally, Leptospirosis can be found in rodent infestations, making it more common in urban areas, as it’s no longer just coming from yucky ponds.
-Preventing excess contact with the excrement and urine of rodents and strange dogs is important.
+- Additionally, Leptospirosis can be found in rodent infestations, making it more common in urban areas.
+Minimizing contact with the excrement and urine of rodents and unknown dogs is important.